 To submit, please send your article as an email attachment to [email protected]

-If you have any queries regarding submission, please contact the Quarterly Editorial Team at [email protected]
+If you have any queries regarding submission, please contact [email protected]

 FFor updates and news on the Quarterly, please follow our twitter account @PsyPAGQuarterly.

 The Quarterly publishes a wide range of articles that contribute to an understanding of psychology.
 Submissions may correspond to the following article types:

 Abstracts: from August 2015, an abstract is required with a maximum word limit of 100 words.

 Manuscripts: the journal has a broad word limit of 500 - 2000 words excluding abstract and references.

 The maximum word limit is flexible for in depth discussion papers, longer interviews, or hints and tips.

 The word count will differ depending on the type of article; for example, conference and book reviews should be shorter than featured articles.

 Articles should have a maximum of 15 references.
 Articles that do not adhere to these guidelines will be sent back to the author.